bmxdemo/bmxproject/logbook/postings/20171106_photomodeler_repeatability/index.md

 In order to test how precisely PhotoModeler can generate a point cloud from a set of photos, we will cross-reference these two sets of four photos point-by-point.
 The scale and orientation is done in PhotoModeler before exporting the data.
 We therefore only need to subtract the x, y, and z coordinates of corresponding data sets.

+Now, each RAD target has a unique numerical ID attached to it (there are 999 of these).
+In a perfect world, when one exports a .txt list of xyz values, the array would be in increasing order of target ID.
+Unfortunately, PhotoModeler has an annoying habit of 'willy-nilliy' exporting the xyz data points.
+This is to say that the output array is in no aprticular order.
+This would not necessarily be a problem except for the fact that our two different data sets will not have rows that match up with eachother.
+So the first row in data set 1 could be for target number 3 while the first row for data set number 2 could be for target number 11.
+In order to ameliorate this, I have written a [code](bmxproject/dish/sort_photomodeler_output.py) that sorts the PhotoModeler output.

+For simplicity, I have also written another [code](bmxproject/dish/position_differences_photomodeler.py)  that computes the differences in x, y, and z for two data sets and plots histograms.

 **Difference in x coordinate**

 The x differences in mm are [ 1.472  2.79   3.73   2.378  3.436  3.917  2.198  3.306  4.57   1.998